gsathya/gsathya.github.io/content/blog/ssa/ssa.md

 The React compiler implements numerous traditional compiler transformations, that are generally not accessible without having some background in compiler theory.
-In this post, I'll try to provide a more accessible explaination of a compiler pass called Static Single Assignment form (SSA) using a motivating example.
+In this post, I'll try to provide a more accessible explaination of a compiler pass called Static Single Assignment form (SSA) using examples.

 <div class="message-box">
 	<p><em>If you're wondering what the React compiler is, I recommend reading our recent <a href="https://react.dev/blog/2024/02/15/react-labs-what-we-have-been-working-on-february-2024#react-compiler">update post</a> for some background.</em></p>